wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-application-management/includes/4-manage-msix-app-attach.md

 ```

 To add an MSIX image in the WVD, open the Azure portal, select your WVD host pool, and then select **MSIX packages** tab.
-From the toolbar select **+ADD** and in the MSIX image path provide the UNC path to the MSIX image.
+From the toolbar select **+ ADD** and in the MSIX image path provide the UNC path to the MSIX image.

 |||
 | --- | --- |